laxmisk/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 - **Error Reduction**: Minimizes the risk of manual errors while creating components and identifying the correct version of source codes from public repositories.
 - **Harmonized Component Creation**: Streamlines and harmonizes the creation of third-party components by automatically filling in necessary information in SW360.

-## Usage
-Simply integrate the Continuous Clearing Tool into your project workflow to experience seamless clearing processes and enhanced productivity.

 # Continuous Clearing Tool workflow diagram
 * Package Identifier